Biden v. Texas: Immigration Laws

 are subject to expedited removal.
 In other situations arriving immigrants who may be inadmissible are placed in formal removal proceedings to appear before an immigration judge for a hearing.
 Immigrants in formal removal proceedings may be returned to a "contiguous territory" where they are entitled to apply for asylum.

-In December 2018, the Trump administration announced the Migrant Protection Protocols, known unofficially as the "Remain in Mexico" policy, requiring some undocumented asylum seekers to "remain in Mexico" while officials reviewed their case.
-After a policy guidance was issued on January 25, a lawsuit was filed in California to argue that the contiguous territory provision did not apply for undocumented immigrants subject to expedited removal.
+In December 2018, the Trump administration announced the Migrant Protection Protocols (the "Remain in Mexico" policy) requiring some undocumented asylum seekers to "remain in Mexico" while officials reviewed their case.
+After a policy guidance was issued on January 25, a lawsuit was filed in California by Innovation Law Lab, an immigration rights organization, to argue that the contiguous territory provision did not apply to undocumented immigrants subject to expedited removal.

 Innovation Law Lab v.
 Wolf

 In April 2019, the United States District Court for the Northern District of California enjoined the implementation of the MPP expansion.

 In May 2019, the United States Court of Appeals for the Ninth Circuit stayed the preliminary injunction pending disposition of the appeal.
 The Mexican government reported in June 2019 that 15,079 people were awaiting immigration proceedings in Mexico under the MPP program.

 In February 2020, the Ninth Circuit affirmed the preliminary injunction, over the dissent of Judge Ferdinand Fernandez, and in March, the same panel denied a request by the federal government to stay the injunction pending disposition of a petition for writ of certiorari in the Supreme Court of the United States.

 The Supreme Court granted that request, with Justice Sonia Sotomayor dissenting.
 In October 2020, the Supreme Court agreed to hear the appeal.
 After President Joe Biden took office in January 2021, the Court held the case in abeyance.

-It vacated the Ninth Circuit's judgment as moot in June after the government rescinded MPP.
+The Supreme Court ultimately dismissed the case in June 2021 as moot following the Biden administration's formal termination of the program, leaving the Ninth Circuit's Injunction in place.